Fairblock/fairyring/x/fairyring/specs/06_events.md

 - SendKeyshareEventValidator : Validator address
 - SendKeyshareEventKeyshareBlockHeight : Keyshare Block Height
 - SendKeyshareEventReceivedBlockHeight : Block height when keyshare is received
-- SendKeyshareEventMessage :
+- SendKeyshareEventMessage : The submitted keyshare encoded in hex
-- SendKeyshareEventCommitment : @martin kindly fill in these 3
+- SendKeyshareEventCommitment : The submitted commitment encoded in hex
-- SendKeyshareEventIndex:
+- SendKeyshareEventIndex: The index of the submitted keyshare

 ---